build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 9. Create a bundle from the image once the image is finished creating.
 10. Launch a WorkSpace for your test smart card user from your custom bundle.

-### Section 11: Test smart card authentication on Linux WorkSpaces (GovCloud only)
+### Section 11: Test Smart Card Authentication on Linux WorkSpaces (GovCloud Only)

 Use the WorkSpaces client to test smart card authentication:

 * Open the WorkSpaces client.
-* Enter your registration code for your directory, if prompted
+* Enter your registration code for your directory, if prompted.
 * Select **Insert your smart card**, and select your user’s certificate when prompted.
 ![Image showing the WorkSpaces Client with a Certificate Dialog prompt directing the user to select a certificate for authentication](./images/34-WorkSpaces-Client-with-Certificate-Dialog.png)